superbrothers/kubernetes-docs/kubectl_config_get-contexts.md

 ```
   -h, --help            help for get-contexts
       --no-headers      When using the default or custom-column output format, don't print headers (default print headers).
   -o, --output string   Output format.
-One of: name
+One of: (name).
 ```

 ### Options inherited from parent commands